kubermatic-labs/kkp-using-argocd/README.md

     make push-git-tag-dev
     ```
 1. ArgoCD syncs nginx ingress and cert-manager automatically
 1. Manually update the DNS records so that ArgoCD is accessible.
+(In the demo, this step is automated via external-dns app)
     ```shell
     # Apply below DNS CNAME record manually in AWS Route53 for below:
     #   argodemo.lab.kubermatic.io